cffdrs/website_en/docs/home.md

 - inform users about the ongoing changes to the CFFDRS
 - centralize access to the code and documentation
-- host tutorials for new users
+- host tutorials for new users in multiple coding languages

 If you want to get email updates about the latest developments with CFFDRS2025, join our
 <a href="../contact/#newsletter-sign-up" target="_self">mailing list</a>.